Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 2. Grasshopper

-Grasshopper is a VoIP provider that offers essential business phone features like extensions for incoming calls, supervised call transfers, call routing, voicemail transcriptions, customizable voicemail greetings, text messaging, and fax capabilities.
+Grasshopper is a VoIP provider that offers essential business phone features like extensions for incoming calls, supervised phone call transfers, call routing, voicemail transcriptions, customizable voicemail greetings, text messaging, and fax capabilities.

 It stands out for its ease of use, quick setup, and budget-friendly VoIP calling tailored to small teams.

-Why is Grasshopper better than Google Voice?
+Why is Grasshopper a good Google Voice alternative?

 While Google Voice offers the basics, Grasshopper better supports customized business phone solutions.